EWDA Small Grants

 The EWDA Small Grants Programme aims to promote selected activities hampered by a lack of funding, to increase the benefits of EWDA membership, to increase the visibility of the EWDA, and to provide the EWDA with a new means to accomplish the general WDA mission (“to acquire, disseminate and apply knowledge of the health and diseases of wild animals in relation to their biology, conservation, and interactions with humans and domestic animals”).
 Grant recipients will receive funding to accomplish a project that has defined and measurable goals that are in line with the WDA mission.
-Three grants are offered: (1) Wildlife Conservation Research Grant and (2) Grant for Wildlife Health Activities in Eastern Europe (3) The Amanda Hawkswood Wildlife Health and Welfare Research Grant.
+Four grants are offered: (1) Transformative Research on Wildlife Health Grant, (2) Wildlife Conservation Research Grant, (3) Grant for Wildlife Health Activities in Eastern Europe, and (4) The Amanda Hawkswood Wildlife Health and Welfare Research Grant.

 The EWDA Small Grants are awarded every two years.